 For more information about our services, please contact Suffolk Family Carers by phone, or visit their website to get support through their Live Chat: www.suffolkfamilycarers.org

 Welcome to The Christmas Maltings and Clements Practice.

 Our wide range of services are delivered from our three surgeries which are all equipped to the same clinical standard.

 Our practice offers car parking, disabled access and induction loops at all sites.

-The practice Dispensary is located at our Christmas Maltings site.
+The practice Dispensary is located at our Clements site.

 Visit us on Facebook